pnnl/tesp/ercot/case8/dsostub/README.md

 DSO+T Stub Simulation Files
 ---------------------------

-Copyright (c) 2019, Battelle Memorial Institute
+Copyright (c) 2019-2020, Battelle Memorial Institute

 This directory contains a test harness based on the ERCOT 8-bus case, with one DSO emulator in place of the GridLAB-D and substation federates at each bus.
 It provides a sandbox for integrating AMES with PYPOWER in a new TSO agent.
-Currently, it invokes *fncsTSO.py* in the parent directory as the TSO agent, which currently only uses PYPOWER.
-The case definition in *ercot_8.json* has been copied from the parent directory, with a local edit to run DC OPF but AC PF.
+It invokes *fncsTSO.py* in the parent directory as the TSO agent, which uses PYPOWER and optionally, PSST.
+The case definition in *ercot_8.json* has been copied from the parent directory to run with local edits.

 The DSO emulator is in a local *fncsDSO.py* file.
 It will bid a load equal to the TSO non-responsive curve load, effectively doubling it.
 With a market, the DSO